Books That Bring Melbourne to Life: 24 Reads

 Three Dollars by Elliot Perlman

-The book explores his relationships, particularly with his wife Tanya and their young child, while touching on themes of fairness and the human cost of corporate greed.
+The book examines his relationships, especially with his wife Tanya and their child.
+It touches on themes of fairness and the human impact of corporate culture.

 17. 17